karl-cardenas-coding/go-lambda-cleanup/README.md

 ## Contributing to go-lambda-cleanup

-For a complete guide to contributing to go-lambda-clean, see the [Contribution Guide](documentation/CONTRIBUTING.md).
+For a complete guide to contributing to go-lambda-clean, please review the [Contribution Guide](documentation/CONTRIBUTING.md).

-Contributions to go-lambda-cleanup of any kind including documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.
+Contributions to go-lambda-cleanup of any kind are welcome.
+Contributions include, but not limited to; documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, answering questions on the forum, helping to manage issues, etc.

 ## FAQ
 ---